valory-xyz/open-autonomy/docs/guides/create_service_from_scratch.md

 Developing an agent service with the {{open_autonomy}} framework sometimes requires to build a custom agent for it, especially when the business logic of existing agents do not fit for the functionality of the service.
 This involves reusing or creating the packages that the new agents need: skills, connections, protocols, etc. This can seem a bit overwhelming at the beginning, as new developers might not be familiar with the structure of each one of those.

 To simplify the development, the framework provides a scaffold tool that allow developers speed up their flow by auto-generating functional, skeleton classes with all the boilerplate code in place.
-Therefore, you can focus on implementing the actual business logic of the service.
+Therefore, you can focus on implementing the actual business logic of the {{fsm_app}} skill of the service.

 ##What you will learn

 In this guide, you will learn how to:

+- The overall life cycle to create the {{fsm_app}} of a new agent service.
 - Use the scaffold tool to generate the skeleton classes that define the {{fsm_app}} skill of an agent service.
-- Push the generated skill to the local registry for future reuse.

 Before starting this guide, ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
 As a result you should have a Pipenv workspace folder.